rom1504/parse-wikitext/README.md

 * err
 * result

-### WikiTextParser.pageToSectionObject(data)
+### WikiTextParser.pageToSectionObject(text)

-`data` is an array of lines.
+`text` is the text of the article.
 This function return the article as a tree of sections, the content of each section is in the key 'content'